Stand Up! Speak Out! What You Can Do to Spread the Gospel of Life

 4. Dialogue on social media.
 Face-to-face interaction might not be your thing, but you can still spread the pro-life message by sharing memes and articles on Facebook, Twitter, and other social media sites, and by making statements about what you believe.

 Make a commitment to do something every single day to help end abortion.
 Educate yourself on pro-life issues, then educate your children.
-This summer, American Life League’s Culture of Life Studies Program will release the first part of Defend Life, a unit study for 7th and 8th graders which teaches them how to defend every human being, from the moment of their creation until death.
+The Culture of Life Studies Program has many wonderful lessons and unit studies that teach children how to defend every human being, from the moment of their creation until death.